News Gal

 News Gal is a TV series produced by the DuMont Television Network, and shown on both DuMont and ABC.

 Broadcast history

 News Gal was produced by DuMont in 1951, and shown on ABC as Your Kaiser Dealer Presents Kaiser-Frazer "Adventures In Mystery" Starring Betty Furness In "Byline" from November 4 to December 9, 1951, and again in syndication in the fall of 1957.

-The show starred Betty Furness, Barry Kelley, and Mark Stevens and was reportedly shown on DuMont on Saturdays at 12 noon ET for two weeks in October 1951 under the title News Gal.
+The show starred Betty Furness, Barry Kelley, and Mark Stevens.
+It was reportedly shown on DuMont on Saturdays at 12 noon ET for two weeks in October 1951 under the title News Gal.

 Episode series

 As with most DuMont series, no episodes are known to exist.